 If you can't find the information you need call us on 08000 93 00 94 or submit an online enquiry form for no obligation injury claim advice.

-In some cases it may be appropriate to agree with the other side an apportionment of liability on a split basis.
-Examples of split liability agreements may be referred to as: "a 50/50 split" or "a 75/25 split".
+In some accident claims it may be appropriate to agree with the other side an apportionment of liability on a split basis.
+Examples of split liability agreements may be referred to as: 'a 50/50 split' or 'a 75/25 split'.

 Split liability agreements may be advised upon for a number of reasons, these could be based on evidence or upon commercial reality.